 Most pet parents are familiar with the risks posed by poinsettias (which are somewhat overblown), but many don’t realize that mistletoe is actually a more dangerous holiday plant for your cat.
 According to the American Society for the Prevention of Cruelty to Animals (ASPCA), mistletoe is toxic to cats and dogs.
 Consuming mistletoe can cause vomiting, diarrhea, low blood pressure, difficulty breathing, and low heart rate.
 It’s also a good idea to steer clear of holly, as consuming it can cause vomiting, diarrhea, and depression.

 Be cautious with Christmas lights

-If you notice your cat drooling or panting, check the nearby lights and cords to make sure that he didn’t burn his mouth by chewing through the electrical current.
-Pets might also drool from chewing on poinsettia and other toxic plants.
+If you notice your cat drooling or panting, check the nearby lights and cords to make sure that they didn’t burn their mouth by chewing through the electrical current.
+Pets might also drool from chewing on poinsettias and other toxic plants.